habibdraft/downlinking/README.md

 df['rpm_changed'] = ((df['rpm'] != 0) & (df['rpm'].diff() > 0)).astype(int)
 ```

 This boolean flag goes to 1 when the rpm value starts above 0 and quickly switches to a new value.

 Next we want to  count the number of times this kind of change happens.

+cumsum()

+Keeps track of the running sum between rows.
+We’ll often use the cumsum() function to keep a running count of the number of times something has happened so far.

 ```
 df['change_num'] = df['rpm_changed'].cumsum().astype(int)